msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

 - Fewer integrations compared to larger competitors

 **Comparison:**
-Linear is perhaps the closest in spirit to our JIRA .
+Linear is perhaps the closest in spirit to our SCRUM .
 We could differentiate by offering more customization options while maintaining a focus on performance and user experience.